ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 With our fields, we can now define the different methods to compute our GPT header:
 - `calculate_header_crc32`: Calculates the CRC32 checksum for the GPT header.
 - `calculate_partition_crc32`: Calculates the CRC32 checksum for the list of partition entries.
-- `make`: Constructs a GPT header based on the provided list of partition entries.
+- `make`: Construct a GPT header based on the provided list of partition entries.
 - `unmarshal`: Parses the binary buffer to create a GPT header record.
 - `marshal`: Fills a binary buffer with the values from the GPT header record.

-At this point all that's left to do is code our modules, types and methods.
+At this point, all that's left to do is code our modules, types and methods.

 ## Writing Test
 Tests are a great way to verify our code is working as we expect it to.
 It also helps maintain a standard as we continue updating our code.
 Writing Unit tests is definitely important.
-In our project, we are using the [`Alcotest`](https://opam.ocaml.org/packages/alcotest/) library to conduct our tests.
-This is an awesome library and many thanks to [Craig Ferguson](https://www.craigfe.io/) for creating this beatiful package and the whole OCaml Opensource community for maintaining.
+In our project, we are using the [`Alcotest`](https://ocaml.org/p/alcotest/latest) library to conduct our tests.
+This is an awesome library and many thanks to [Craig Ferguson](https://www.craigfe.io/) for creating this beautiful package and the whole OCaml Opensource community for maintaining it.

 Using Alcotest, we can test different parts of our code and even the different functions we have in our code.
-For our library we wrote the following test:
+For our library, we wrote the following test:

 - `test_make_partition`: Tests the creation of a partition using the `Partition.make` function.
 - `test_make_partition_wrong_type_guid`: Tests the scenario where an invalid GUID type is provided to create a partition.
 - `test_make_gpt_no_partitions`: Tests the creation of a GPT table with no partitions.
 - `test_make_gpt_too_many_partitions`: Tests the case when trying to create a GPT table with more than the allowed number of partitions.
-- `test_make_gpt_overlapping_partitions`: Tests creating a GPT table with overlapping partitions, which should result in an error.
+- `test_make_gpt_overlapping_partitions`: Tests the creation of a GPT table with overlapping partitions, which should result in an error.
-- `test_make_gpt_sorted_partitions`: Tests creating a GPT table with properly sorted partitions and verifying if the generated tables are equal.
+- `test_make_gpt_sorted_partitions`: Tests the creation of a GPT table with properly sorted partitions and verified that the generated tables are equal.

 After writing our test, we can run them using: